-Employers love the Netherlands and love the country’s skilled and productive workforce.
+Employers love the Netherlands and love the country’s highly skilled and productive workforce.
 But the Netherlands is also an open economy, and internationals are in hot demand.
 We’ve put together a list of ten companies hiring expats here, from Amsterdam to Eindhoven and everywhere in between.
 If any of these companies are on your dream job bucket list in the Netherlands and you are looking for a leg up against the competition, consider an Expat Academy visit.
 Expat Academy’s team of professionals are specialize in providing clarity and support in your job search.

 153 new foreign companies set up shop in Amsterdam alone last year, according to the city’s local government.
 These firms created more than 4,000 jobs in the Dutch capital, adding to the 241,000 people already employed by foreign companies there.
 Outside Amsterdam, another 4,000 jobs were added by foreign companies, according to government figures.